RomainBaville/PoC-LLoCO/README.md

 This project is a **proof of concept (PoC)** for a generic optimization playground.
 It provides a **guided, UI‑driven workflow** to help users:

-1. Describe an optimization problem in natural language
+1. Describe an optimization problem in natural language (must be updated)
 2. Configure the problem step by step
 3. Select an appropriate solver
 4. Solve the problem
-5. Receive an **AI‑generated explanation and summary** of the results
+5. Receive an **AI‑generated explanation and summary** of the results (must be updated)

 The long‑term goal is to build a **solver‑agnostic and problem‑agnostic platform** for constraint optimization.

 ---